-Social, Emotional and Mental - Health Issues code, which offer structure and routine.
-Risk assessments are carried out to ensure the safety and E.g. inclusion of all pupils, in all activities.
-Gosforth Junior High Academy provide excellent social and Social Difficulties emotional support, for all children and young people, through our robust pastoral system.
-Mental Health Conditions We access support from outside agencies and specialists where appropriate (School Health, Children and Young People's Service Emotional Difficulties (CYPS) Educational Psychology Service etc).
-2 Emotional Difficulties • • Small group and/or 1:1 targeted programmes are delivered to develop social skills and emotional resilience, e.g. social skills groups, individual behavioural support programmes, nurture groups, to support them in their emotional regulation.
-Opportunities to attend residential visits help to develop social, emotional and behavioural resilience, and promote independence We enable access to alternative curriculum options, where appropriate, to provide a differentiated approach to the curriculum and support children and young people with social, emotional and behavioural needs.
-We put in place short-term support for a child or young person with an emotional need e.g. bereavement.
-Support is offered to families and they are signposted to services/organisations for further advice, where appropriate, via the Local Offer and through our Family Support Officer.
-The Support Base offer various forms of emotional and social support which are tailored to individual needs.
-Alternative Break Club (ABC) with specific tasks and interactive activities supervised by our SEN department staff. · · · · · · · · · · · · · · · · · · · 3).
-Our Vulnerable Learners Lead is Miss Hannah Battista.
-Sensory and/or Physical Needs Advice and guidance from relevant agencies e.g. , physiotherapists, occupational therapists, Newcastle Children's E.g. Vision team and Hearing Impairment team etc is sought, and acted upon, to ensure barriers to success are reduced or Hearing Impairment (HI) removed. ricaring impairment (i ii) Visual Impairment (VI) Staff work with specialists, from other agencies, during relevant Visual Impairment (VI) training and professional development to support children and young people with sensory/physical/medical needs.
-Multi-sensory impairment Strategies and programmes of work from the Occupational Therapy Service are followed, for children with physical Physical Disabilities difficulties, to support the development of gross and fine motor skills in the classroom and around the sites.
-Medical Needs Physical aids and resources are used, where necessary, or where advised by specialists, e.g. pencil grips, sloping boards, etc. advised by specialists, e.g. peticli grips, slopilig boards, etc.
+- Clear sanctions and rewards are followed, through the PRAISE code, which offer structure and routine - Risk assessments are carried out to ensure the safety and inclusion of all pupils, in all activities - Gosforth Junior High Academy provide excellent social and emotional support, for all children and young people, through our robust pastoral system - We access support from outside agencies and specialists where appropriate (School Health, Children and Young People's Service (CYPS) Educational Psychology Service etc) - Small group and/or 1:1 targeted interventions are delivered to develop social skills and emotional resilience, e.g. social skills groups, individual behavioural support programmes, nurture groups, to support them in their emotional regulation - Opportunities to attend residential visits help to develop social, emotional and behavioural resilience, and promote independence - We enable access to alternative curriculum options, where appropriate, to provide a differentiated approach to the curriculum and support children and young people with social, emotional and behavioural needs - We put in place short-term support for a child or young person with an emotional need e.g. bereavement - Support is offered to families, and they are signposted to services / organisations for further advice, where appropriate, via the Local Offer and through our Family Support Officer - The Support Base offer various forms of emotional and social support which are tailored to individual needs - Alternative Break Club (ABC) with specific tasks and interactive activities supervised by our SEN department staff - Our Mental Health Lead is Ms Stephanie Whaley - Our Vulnerable Learners Lead is Mr Phil Lumsden.

+Sensory and / or Physical Needs

+E.g.

+- Hearing Impairment (HI)

+- Visual Impairment (VI)

+- Multi-sensory impairment

+- Physical Disabilities

+- Medical Needs

-- We make every effort to be as accessible as possible e.g. disabled toilet facilities, use of the lift, wheelchair ramps etc. - We seek and act on advice and guidance for pupils who have significant medical needs. - We provide access to medical interventions. - We use ICT, when appropriate, to enhance access to the curriculum. - Lifts ensure access to upper floors on the two sites - As part of our Quality First Teaching, we provide effective differentiation to support our learners. - We offer extensive first to middle school transition support to children, young people and parents and carers with sensory and/or physical needs. - Support is offered to families and they are signposted to services/organisations for further advice, where appropriate, via the Local Offer, and through our Family Support Officer. - Additional training for staff is sourced for specialist provision (e.g. tracheostomy training). - Staff on-site are trained have speciality EVAC training to aid students when evacuating the building. - Regular fire drills are conducted to ensure all students know requirements and expectations in the event of a real emergency. - Disabled toilet with electronic hoist to aid in toileting/changing needs.
-Manual hoist for assisted used in sports. - Staff trained in manual handling and toileting for specific student needs.
+- Advice and guidance from relevant agencies e.g. physiotherapists, occupational therapists, Newcastle Children's Vision team and Hearing Impairment team etc is sought, and acted upon, to ensure barriers to success are reduced or removed - Staff work with specialists, from other agencies, during relevant training and professional development to support children and young people with sensory/physical/medical needs - Strategies and programmes of work from the Occupational Therapy Service are followed, for children with physical difficulties, to support the development of gross and fine motor skills in the classroom and around the sites - Physical aids and resources are used, as advised by specialists, e.g. pencil grips, sloping boards, etc - We make every effort to be as accessible as possible e.g. disabled toilet facilities, use of the lift, wheelchair ramps etc - We seek and act on advice and guidance for pupils who have significant medical needs - We provide access to medical interventions - We use ICT, when appropriate, to enhance access to the curriculum - Lifts ensure access to upper floors - As part of our Quality First Teaching, we provide effective differentiation to support our learners - We offer extensive first to middle school transition support to children, young people and parents and carers with sensory and/or physical needs - Support is offered to families, and they are signposted to services/organisations for further advice, where appropriate, via the Local Offer, and through our Family Support Officer - Additional training for staff is sourced for specialist provision (e.g. tracheostomy training) - Staff on-site are trained have speciality EVAC training to aid students when evacuating the building - Regular fire drills are conducted to ensure all students know requirements and expectations in the event of a real emergency - Disabled toilet with electronic hoist to aid in toileting/changing needs.
+Manual hoist for assisted used in sports - Staff trained in manual handling and toileting for specific student needs

-Visual Impairment Additionally Resourced Provision (VI ARP - formerly referred to as VI ARC).
+Visual Impairment Additionally Resourced Provision (VI ARP - formerly referred to as VI ARP).